DaSEA-project/DaSEA-Network/README.md

 _TBA_

 # Data
-Get the latest dataset from [dasea.org](https://dasea-project.github.io/DASEA/) or generate new datasets with the [DaSEA-Tool](https://github.com/DaSEA-project/DASEA) and place it in the data folder.
+Get the latest dataset from [dasea.org](https://dasea-project.github.io/DASEA/) or generate new datasets with the [DaSEA-Tool](https://github.com/DaSEA-project/DASEA) and place it in the `dasea_data/` folder.
 Be aware that paths in scripts may vary from your operating system.

 # Requirements